mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 unduly clumsy.
 If bought singly it will typically cost 1% of the weapon's purchase price.

-**Extended Magazines:** These are available for most weap- ons that use a detachable 'box' magazine.
+**Extended Magazines:** These are available for most weap-ons that use a detachable 'box' magazine.
 They may be longer, wider or use a 'casket' configuration.
-An extend- ed magazine can hold up to 50% more ammunition than standard, but sticks out of the weapon to a considerable degree.
+An extend-ed magazine can hold up to 50% more ammunition than standard, but sticks out of the weapon to a considerable degree.
 Extended magazines impose DM-2 during a Quickdraw.
 An extended magazine costs twice the price